Finding the Right Dose of Weed for Anxiety

-Cannabis can both calm or intensify anxiety based on the dose.
+It’s vital to remember that marijuana can both calm or intensify anxiety based on the dose.

+While the general perspective is that cannabis is good for anxiety – even if true – it is certainly not true for everyone, always under all conditions and depends on many factors even with the same dose.
 That’s why it’s critical to understand your own needs and reactions to determine finding the right dose of weed for anxiety.
 Understanding how cannabis works with anxiety requires a closer look at the organic system marijuana mainly connects with: the endocannabinoid system (ECS).

 The ECS is a substantial system of receptors located throughout each of our bodies: in our minds, organs, intestines, skin– these cannabinoid receptors prevail and play an important function in making certain that the body is running in healthy balance.
 Our bodies normally create cannabis-like substances– called endocannabinoids– that act similarly to cannabis substances as well as additionally connect with the ECS, yet sometimes their manufacturing goes awry.